 The Pillow Lace Site has much history attached to it.
 One of the early owners was Dr. Thomas Berry.
 He was an active supporter of education and served the colony in many ways.
-But he was a strong-minded character, very typical of Ipswich citizens over the years.
-He drove around town in a chariot with liveried slaves, frequently dressed in red satin breeches and cape.
+But he was a strong-minded character, and drove around town in a chariot with liveried slaves, frequently dressed in red satin breeches and cape.
 Citizens would bow respectfully as he passed.

 At that time, there was a path that cut across the hill behind his house which led to a spring at the top of the hill.
 He obtained permission to exclusive use of that spring for his family.
 He would run up the hill with his children every morning for a cold bath.
 This regimen failed to save them from the terrible throat distemper epidemic, diphtheria, that swept through eastern Massachusetts between 1727 and 1737.
 Three of his children died.